AP French Language Score Calculator (2026)

 Calculate Your AP French Language Score

-Enter your MCQ and FRQ scores below to get an instant prediction of your AP French Language exam score.
+Enter your MCQ and FRQ scores below to estimate your AP French Language exam score and review how each section affects the result.

 30 questions based on print texts (articles, advertisements, literary texts, etc.)